Skip to content

 Yanwen is a 2nd year PhD student, investigating the relationship between pretend play and counterfactual reasoning from a temporal perspective.

-PEDAL Alumni
+PEDAL PhD Alumni

 Emily Goodacre